davidazaria/cumulus/README.md

 ## My wireframe

-Wireframe can be found in the project repo, file labeled "cumulus-wireframe.pdf".
+Wireframe can be found in this project repo in the wireframe folder, with a file labeled "cumulus-wireframe.pdf".

 ## My initial thoughts on app structure